-5.1.8.
-Field 4.008: Greyscale Compression Algorithm (GCA)
+5.1.8 Field 4.008: Gray-scale Compression Algorithm (GCA)

-This one-byte field specifies the greyscale compression algorithm used to encode the image data.
+This one-byte field specifies the gray-scale compression algorithm used to encode the image data.
 For this implementation, a binary code 1 indicates that WSQ compression (Appendix 7) has been used.

-5.1.9.
-Field 4.009: The Image
+5.1.9 Field 4.009: The Image